Several different parties can be sued in a truck accident lawsuit, including the following:

 If you are under 50% liable, you can seek compensation.
 However, your responsibility will affect your financial settlement.
 The court will carefully assign a percentage of responsibility to each party, and your proportion of liability will be deducted from your settlement at the end of your proceedings.

-If you are eligible for compensation, you could collect a number of damages for your accident-related losses.
+If you are eligible for compensation, your truck accident attorneys could collect a number of damages for your accident-related losses on your behalf.
 These damages include:

 - Healthcare expenses